 UFA is the largest fire department in the State of Utah.
 The entities that make up UFA's service area have widely developed and diverse economic sectors.
 Utah is one of the state's leading the recovery from March 2020.
 Utah is and will continue to be among the top-performing states with Salt Lake and Utah County at the epicenter of Utah economy.
 With the completion of the most recent census, Salt Lake County had 15.1% population growth since 2010 with Utah County at 27.7%.
 Utah's construction market remains strong though a housing shortage remains.
 Our state continues to have unemployment rates well below the national average with positive job growth.
 Inflation is causing the recovery to be a little uneven with supply constraints and price instability.
 The Mountain area has a 9.7% CPI-U increase from February 2021 to February 2022.
-This number has been taken into account for all employee COLA discussions with the adopted budget having a 6% increase.
+This number has been taken into account for all employee COLA discussions with the proposed budget having a 7% increase.
+This will be split 5% in July and 2% in January 2023.